RoadToSoftwareFactory/SWI-2019/README.md

 At 11:00 we''ll meet at https://bluejeans.com/8080963880 .
 It will be recorded so you can watch it later if the time isn't working for you.

 Feel free to add any comment on this subject [here](https://github.com/RoadToSoftwareFactory/SWI-2019/issues/69) :)

+### Intro to Python

+At 11:00 we''ll meet at https://bluejeans.com/8080963880 .
+It will be recorded so you can watch it later if the time isn't working for you.

+We'll probably start with Week 1 and Week 2 of https://csmastersuh.github.io/data_analysis_with_python_spring_2020/

+Feel free to add any comment on this subject [here](https://github.com/RoadToSoftwareFactory/SWI-2019/issues/71) :)

 ### Extra stuff